 As part of the Conservation Plan requirement, an endowment has been established to pay for the long-term management of the Preserves.
-It is estimated that it will take up to fifteen years to fully fund the endowment, deposits are made on a fiscal year (July 1 through June 30) basis.
-As anticipated, the first annual deposit of \$2.9 million for the endowment was made in early 2017.
-A second deposit was made in August 2017.
-On a go-forward basis, endowment deposits will be made near the beginning of the fiscal year during the August time-frame.
-Staff will continue to oversee and provide endowment updates to the Finance and Administration Committee on a regular basis.
+It is estimated that it will take approximately 12 years to fully fund the endowment with deposits annually.
+The third and most recent deposit was made in August 2018.
+Staff will continue to oversee and provide endowment updates to the Finance and Administration and the Environmental Oversight Committee (EOC) on a regular basis.

-To date, five of the seven Preserve resource management plans (RMPs) have been completed and were finalized in September 2017.
+The final two resource management plans (RMPs) for the Preserves were completed and finalized in September 2018.
 These RMPs guide the management of the Preserves as outlined within the Conservation Plan.
-OCTA publicly released the remaining two RMPs in summer 2017 for review and comment for a 90-day period.
-OCTA held two public meetings in the Cities of Brea and Laguna Niguel to solicit public input and a workshop at the regularly scheduled EOC meeting on October 4, 2017.
-OCTA anticipates finalizing these RMPs by end of summer 2018.
 Staff will continue to oversee and manage the Preserves until a long-term manager(s) is established.

-In consultation with the local fire authority, staff will be preparing fire management plans (Plans) for the seven Preserves.
-To the degree feasible The Plans will establish policies and approaches to maximize protection of biological resources during fire suppression activities.
+In consultation with the local fire authority, staff has begun to work with a consultant to draft fire management plans (Plans) for the seven Preserves.
 The Plans will provide guidelines for decision-making at all stages including fire prevention, pre-fire vegetation management, suppression activities, and post-fire responses that are compatible with conservation and stewardship responsibilities.
 These Plans are a requirement of the Conservation Plan and will require approval by the Wildlife Agencies.
 The Plans are anticipated to be complete in 2020.